annegautham/annegautham.github.io/experience/qtm.md

 <br>

 Under my mentor, Dr. Bradley Elliott (Emory University), my research partner and I studied the Turan Number for K-Chorded cycles.
+We presented the research to 20 math faculty @ Emory and 46 undergrad and grad students.

 <br>